-Funding CDBG: \$995,000 HOME: \$587,387 Description CDBG funds for demolition, remediation, site preparation for new permanent affordable multifamily units.
+Estimate the number and type of families that will benefit from the proposed 80 activities Location Description Sabbath House Planned Activities Funding for staff salaries to provide 24/7 support at the Sabbath House emergency shelter.
+18 Project Name Rental Development1297 Park Rental Development1297 Park Avenue Target Area City of Chico Goals Supported Development of Multi-Family Units Needs Addressed Affordable Housing Homelessness Prevention Funding CDBG: \$468,483 HOME: \$434,960 Description CDBG funds for demolition, remediation, site preparation for new permanent affordable multifamily units.
 HOME funds will be used for eligible construction costs.
-Target Date 12/31/2023 Estimate the number and type of families that will benefit from the proposed activities 59 total units including a manager unit, five (5) of which will be HOME-assisted and 27 units will serve households with special needs Location Description 1297 Park Avenue, Chico Planned Activities Funding will support the demolition of an existing non-residential building, possible remediation work, site preparation and construction related to the development of 58 new, small permanent affordable units and one manager's unit.
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 59 total units including a manager unit, five (5) of which will be HOME- assisted and 27 units will serve households with special needs Location Description 1297 Park Avenue, Chico Planned Activities Funding will support the demolition of an existing non-residential building, environmental remediation work, site preparation and construction related to the development of 58 new, small permanent affordable units and one manager's unit.
+19 Project Name Rental Development - North Creek Crossings II Target Area City of Chico Goals Supported Development of Multi-Family Units Annual Action Plan 33